martin12333/marti-onedrive/Dokumenty/250825-@skupina-meta-informace/250825-@skupina-meta-informace,emergency.f8.md

 # /// from a discussion with AI on 251212 about  my mindfiles

 I work towards creating and collecting  my own Terasem (transhumanist)  mindfiles.

 I have prepared the first document.

 For historical reasons, the document is named "250825-@skupina-meta-informace,emergency.f8.md".

-- My topic 250825 is dedicated to meta information (where to find more information), and it is including my family digital emergency plan.
+- My topic 250825 is dedicated to meta information (where to find more information), and it is now including my family digital emergency plan.

 It is a work in progress.